 [NOTE: This story is fiction.
-But it echoes & rhymes with many true events from the soldier resistance during the Iraq invasion that began in March 2003.
-It also unofficially reflects my experience as Director at Quaker House in wartime conditions.
-Since Quaker House is now seeking a new Director, I hope it will get the attention of persons who might be interested in the best Quaker job of all, or know someone who should be.]
+But it echoes & rhymes with many true events from the soldier resistance during the U. S. invasion of Iraq that began in March 2003.
+It also unofficially reflects my experience as Director at Quaker House in wartime conditions.]

 Money for College

 Fayetteville/Fort Bragg North Carolina, late December 2003 – Wartime

 I was running behind that morning, as usual.